merge-api/merge-ats-java/docs/CandidatesApi.md

     OffsetDateTime createdAfter = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects created after this datetime.
     OffsetDateTime createdBefore = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects created before this datetime.
     String cursor = "cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw"; // String | The pagination cursor value.
-    String emailAddress = "emailAddress_example"; // String | If provided, will only return candidates with this email_address.
     String firstName = "firstName_example"; // String | If provided, will only return candidates with this first name.
     Boolean includeRemoteData = true; // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
     String lastName = "lastName_example"; // String | If provided, will only return candidates with this last name.